 What is the cost of prostate cancer treatment in India?

-The cost of prostate cancer treatment like surgery in India ranges between USD 4900 to USD 5500.
+The cost of prostate cancer treatment like surgery in India starts from USD 4200.
 The actual cost will depend on the medical condition of the patient and procedure opted.

 What does the cost depend upon?